 The San Juan Mountains are host to some of the finest backcountry terrain in Colorado.
 Coal Bank, Molas, and Red Mountain passes allow us to access the best ski tours at, and above, 10,000 feet where pristine powder skiing is just waiting to be had.
 Our hut trips afford us the ability to stay in a warm comfortable hut that is convenient to many of the best ski tours in the San Juans, and eliminates the need to drive to the start of our ski tours.

 Just put on your boots, strap on your skins, shoulder your backpack, and we’re ready to go.
 A hut trip is quite possibly the most enjoyable way to spend a few days in the mountains with a group of friends.

 We have 13 scheduled backcountry ski hut trips this season.
 Based on Red Mountain Pass in heart of the San Juan Mountains, enjoy 3 days of ski touring and 2 nights at a cozy mountain hut.
 Breakfasts & dinners are provided.
 Each day we will spend ski touring in the mountains exploring terrific terrain and skiing awesome lines.
 The cost is $799/person – which includes guiding, lodging, food, and land use fees!

 By Private Arrangement

-Our 2014 – 2015 hut trips are offered on a private basis only.
+Our 2017 – 2018 hut trips are also offered on a Private/Custom basis.
 We can arrange hut trips for both private individuals (1:1 guiding) or groups of 10 and everything in between.
 We include all the bells and whistles such as gourmet food and meals, to lessen the amount of pre-trip preparation that’s required by you.
 Give us a call to set up your own custom hut skiing trip!

 The Aladdin’s Lamp